twpayne/chezmoi/docs/REFERENCE.md

 Then, if the `--apply` flag is passed, `chezmoi apply` is run.

-Then, if the `--purge` flag is passed, chezmoi will remove the source directory and its config directory.
+Then, if the `--purge` flag is passed, chezmoi will remove its source, config, and cache directories.

 Finally, if the `--purge-binary` is passed, chezmoi will attempt to remove its own binary.